temenostech/temenos-platform-documentation/docfx_project/home/techguides/deploy-an-update-to-an-existing-environment.md

 </br>

 # Commit & Push features to Repository #

-•	Go to repository folder from your local machine(GitLabRepo folder in our example) and copy your file/files (related to your required features that must be deployed to your Environment) to the specific folder/folders based on your requirement.
+To commit and push any changes in the environment go to the repository folder from your local machine (i.e GitLabRepo) and copy your file/files (related to your required features that must be deployed to your Environment) to the specific folder/folders based on your requirement.
 In this guide, an update is pushed to the Environment Repository.

 *Important: T24 Updates must be packaged as .zip of .zip file while it is deployed through the Git repository (the parent .zip file name can be anything).
 Example:*
 >